 Catherine Stevens, from Selby was planning on going into work one last time to complete handover process with her colleagues, but when she started experiencing pains at around 7 months pregnant, her mum decided it would be best to ring the hospital.

-When Catherine’s mother rang the triage department at the maternity unit, she was advised to travel to York Hospital as soon as she can, but whilst travelling on the A19, the twins decided to make an arrival, two months earlier than planned.
+When Catherine’s mother rang the triage department at the maternity unit, she was advised to travel to York Hospital as soon as she could, but whilst travelling on the A19, the twins decided to make an arrival, two months earlier than planned.

 When Catherine went into labour, she was asked to leave the car and lay by the side of the road.
 Passers-by who stopped to help, included a man with a van, a couple, a community nurse and a doctor.